aras-p/aras-p.hugo/content/blog/2018/12-mentoring.md

   efficiently context-switch when you have to.
 How to interleave high-focus-needed tasks with low-effort ones. etc.

-The list above is not *complaints* though; it's just a subset of what we "seniors" tend to have acquired over the years that allows us to be productive, and what many juniors (no matter how smart/motivated/... they are) often don't have yet.
+The list above is not *complaints* though; it's just a subset of what we "seniors" have acquired over the years that allows us to be productive, and what many juniors (no matter how smart/motivated/... they are) often don't have yet.
 Mostly because some of these are only *really* acquired through experience, or they might be very different for each person.